 We assist investors with due diligence, conduct audits to ensure compliance, and develop procedures when corrective action is necessary.
 Our attorneys have experience reviewing operations for compliance with applicable state and federal law, as well as emerging industry trends.
 Our attorneys have provided counsel in review of a servicer's compliance with the OCC's Consent Order related to foreclosure practices.

-We often act as national coordinating counsel in defending litigation for major financial service providers, and we have handled class actions and other lawsuits involving the enforcement of contracts, challenges to contract terms, compliance challenges, insurance issues, and cases concerning RESPA, TILA, ECOA, FairHA, FCRA, FACTA, HMDA, GLBA, and state consumer protection acts.
+We often act as national coordinating counsel in defending litigation for major financial service providers, and we have handled class actions and other lawsuits involving the enforcement of contracts, challenges to contract terms, compliance challenges, insurance issues, and cases concerning RESPA, TILA, ECOA, FairHA, FCRA, FACTA, FDCPA, HMDA, GLBA, TCPA, and state consumer-protection acts.

-We also defend clients in administrative enforcement proceedings and investigations, including state and federal audits, fair housing and fair lending complaints and investigations, HUD RESPA enforcement actions, inspector general investigations, and Mortgagee Review Board actions.
+We also defend clients in administrative-enforcement proceedings and investigations, including CFPB investigations and enforcement actions, state and federal audits, fair housing and fair lending complaints and investigations, HUD, inspector general investigations, and Mortgagee Review Board actions.

-Our Mortgage Banking Group maintains strong industry relationships in both the private and public sector, and its presence in Washington, D.C., benefits clients who require experienced representation before federal agencies such as the U.S. Department of Housing and Urban Development, the Federal Trade Commission, the Federal Reserve Board, the Federal Deposit Insurance Corporation, the Office of the Comptroller of the Currency, and the Justice Department.
+Our Mortgage Banking Group maintains strong industry relationships in the private and public sector, and its presence in Washington, D.C., benefits clients who require experienced representation before federal agencies such as the CFPB, HUD, the Federal Trade Commission, the Federal Reserve Board, the Federal Deposit Insurance Corporation, the Office of the Comptroller of the Currency, and the Justice Department.

-We also represent clients before a variety of state agencies, including state attorneys general and state agencies charged with enforcing a variety of consumer finance laws.
+We also represent clients before a variety of state agencies, including state attorneys general and state agencies charged with enforcing consumer-finance laws.

 Repurchase, Coverage, and Recovery